velovision/rearview/VIDEO_ENCODING.md

 This is an in-depth document about the development history of the gstreamer-based video streaming/saving pipeline.
 It is in chronological order, so scroll to the bottom for the current implementation.

+## Commonalities
-Note: Velovision Rearview's IP address is set to `192.168.9.1` and in later iterations we also use `velovision-rearview.local`.
++ Velovision Rearview's IP address is set to `192.168.9.1` and in later iterations we also use `velovision-rearview.local`.
 Port for streaming is always `5000`.
++ `libcamera` is the Raspberry Pi-specific library that allows hardware acceleration, so we use it often.

 ## MJPEG-over-TCP (Success, but bad performance)